ysskrishna/nestedutils/README.md

 - **Flexible Fill Strategies**: Control how missing containers are created with different fill strategies
 - **Type Safety**: Comprehensive error handling with descriptive error messages and error codes
 - **Zero Dependencies**: Pure Python implementation with no external dependencies

+## Use Cases

+- **JSON API Responses**: Safely extract values from complex, unpredictable JSON responses without dozens of checks.
+- **Configuration Management**: easily read and modify deeply nested settings in configuration dictionaries.
+- **Data Transformation**: Rapidly remap data from one complex structure to another using `get_path` and `set_path`.

 ## Installation